openframeworks/ofBook/chapters/animation/chapter.md

 As a side note, I studied fine arts, painting and printmaking, and it was accidental that I started using computers.
 The moment I saw how you could write code to move something across the screen, even as simple as silly rectangle, I was hooked.
 I began during the first dot-com era working with Flash / ActionScript and Lingo / Macromedia Director and have never looked back.

-This chapter will first explain some basic principles that are useful to understanding animation in oF, then attempt to show a few entrypoints to interesting approaches.
+This chapter will first explain some basic principles that are useful to understanding animation in oF, then attempt to show a few entry-points to interesting approaches.

 ## Animation in oF / useful concepts: